sergijoan22/gcp_sensors_streaming_pipeline/README.md

 Use of the [library myconfig](https://pypi.org/project/myconfig/) to generate two files where global variables are used.

-Inside the venv and the root directory of the project, create the file *settings.json* to save public setting and *.secrets.json*, which is added to *.gitigore* automatically:
+Inside the venv and the root directory of the project, create the file *settings.json* to save public setting and *.secrets.json*, which is added to *.gitignore* automatically:

 `myconfig -i json`